DanielThurau/home-mqtt-broker/README.md

 which is some easy JSON to process.
 The tasmota plug configures how often to send this telemetry, and I currently have it publish every 30 seconds. `subscriber.py` is a short python script that will subscribe to the topic, on a message it will process the json and convert it to row data, and print to stdout.
 In the next iteration I'll probably dump this into a sqlite db for use later.

+## What's Next

+This script is shaping out to be a problem solved with a data pipeline.
+For now, that is overkill, but as I need to start eeking out performance, I'll need to change the architecture and most likely the programming language.
+For now this serves my purpose and I will be Keepin' It Simple Stupid (KISS) ✅.